 Orzo looks like rice but it’s actually pasta!
 The word orzo is Italian for barley.

 This pasta may look like rice but it has a lovely firm texture when cooked al dente and is a great addition to soups.
-Just like other pasta shapes, it can be serve hot like this side dish or cold in an orzo salad!
+Just like other pasta shapes, it can be served hot like this side dish or cold in an orzo salad!

 How To Make Stovetop Mushroom Orzo